oldmartijntje/virtual-assistant/README.md

 Be carefull not to make a function to delete System32😉

+### Run

+Use run.py to run it normally.

+Use runAsync.py to run it with threading, being able to run commands in the background.

 ## my todo list:
 - list a list of all categories
 - import command packs